mabuckjr/Credit_Risk_Analysis/README.md

 - Combination Sampling (SMOTEENN)
 - Balanced Random Forest Classifier
 - Easy Ensemble AdaBoost Classifier
+### Explanation of the different Algorithms
 The first two algorithms involved oversampling the "high risk" customer data to balance the testing variables.
+Naive Oversampling duplicates examples from the minority class to balance the machine learning process.
+SMOTE Oversampling differs from Random Sampling by creating new synthetic examples from the minority class that are similar to the rest of the class.
 Then, I undersampled the "low risk" customer data, which basically is the opposite of the oversampling process, but yields a similar result by balancing the data.
 The Combination Sampling involves finding a middleground for both sets of training data, oversampling the "high risk" training set and undersampling the "low risk" training data.
+The Balanced Random Forest Classifier tool randomly undersamples each bootstrap sample to balance it.
+Easy Ensemble AdaBoost ensemble uses a group of AdaBoost learners trained on different balanced bootstrap sample by random under-sampling.
+## Results
+### Naive Oversampling